 Vinyl Wood Flooring Defined

 Hardwood is a natural material which is produced when trees are harvested from forested areas.
 Vinyl is a man-made material, manufactured from petroleum.
 Vinyl wood flooring refers to vinyl that has been printed with the colors and markings found in natural hardwood.
-Recent advances in printing technology now allow vinyl products to accurately simulate the look of a variety of wood species.
+Recent advances in printing technology now allow vinyl products to simulate the look of a variety of wood species accurately.

 Comparative Flooring Costs

-Vinyl Wood Flooring: $2 - $5 per square foot for decent quality materials.
-Bargain basement vinyl may be available for as low as $1 per square foot, but this material may not be as durable, or attractive as higher end products.
-In general sheet vinyl will cost less than tile, but will be more expensive to install, balancing the price.
+- Vinyl Wood Flooring: $2 - $5 per square foot for decent quality materials.
+Bargain basement vinyl may be available for as low as $1 per square foot, but this material may not be as durable, or attractive as higher-end products.
+In general sheet vinyl will cost less than the tile but will be more expensive to install, balancing the price.
 Textures, specialty prints, and some designs will also raise the cost of the product.